PeARSearch/PeARS-orchard/README.md

 ----
 ## Usage

-Clone this repo on your machine:
+1. Clone this repo on your machine:

     git clone -b development https://github.com/PeARSearch/PeARS-orchard.git

+2. Setup a virtualenv in your directory (**this step is optional**):

+    virtualenv -p python3 env && source env/bin/activate

-Install the build dependencies:
+3. Install the build dependencies:

     pip3 install -r requirements.txt

-Head over to the app/static/spaces directory and unzip english.dm.zip.
+4. Head over to the app/static/spaces directory and unzip english.dm.zip.

-In the root of the repo, run:
+5. In the root of the repo, run:

     python3 run.py